-Read about career opportunities and salary information for registered dietitians.
+Read about career opportunities and salary information for registered dietitian nutritionists.

 Students are encouraged to develop leadership and professional skills and abilities through involvement in student organizations and other extra-curricular experiences.
 Work and volunteer hours are valuable for enhancing professional potential as well as study abroad experiences and Honors Program membership.